Shaswar Abdulwahid: New Generation Movement

+Arrests

-New Generation Movement leader Shaswar Abdulwahid appeared in court in Sulaimani on 3 March 2019 and arrested after being summoned on charges related to Articles 229 and 434 of the Iraqi penal code.
-Shaswar had been previously arrested in 2017 for backing protests.
+Abdulwahid appeared in court in Sulaimani on 3 March 2019 and arrested after being summoned on charges related to Articles 229 and 434 of the Iraqi penal code.
+Abdulwahid had been previously arrested in 2017.

-He and his supporters have argued that these arrests were politically motivated, noting that he has had prominent companies, businesses, and TV channels since 2007 but was never arrested until 2017 when he became an influential political player on the side of the opposition.
+On 12 August 2025, Iraqi News Agency reported that Abdulwahid had been arrested in Sulaymaniyah.
+According to his sister, Sarwa, “a group affiliated with Bafel Talabani and Qubad Talabani, and in coordination with Masrur Barzani, kidnapped Abdulwahid without announcing his place of detention”.

 Assassination attempt

 Abdulwahid survived an assassination attempt but was injured in his leg in October 2013 before entering political life.
 At that time, Abdulwahid said, "I am not a politician or a famous figure in politics in Kurdistan region of Iraq.
 I have no private connections with any politicians or political parties, the only reason that they wanted to kill me is my ownership of NRT TV, as we have been facing many other terrible events in the past three years".